 - The model block diagrams must illustrate all input and output signals including set-point signals on the model block diagrams and model frames, and clearly illustrate the interconnection of the various functional controllers. - The model block diagrams must illustrate all derivative states including derivative state variable names consistent with the block diagrams. - All required control and output signals should be available for dynamic (RMS) simulations and clearly illustrated on the model block diagrams.
 These signals would typically include, but are not limited to the following: - Active and reactive power. - Machine and exciter current and voltage. - Applicable set-points, including: - Active power set-point. - Frequency and/or speed reference set-point. - Voltage set-point. - Reactive power and/or power factor set-point. - Where applicable, PPC, capacitor bank and SVC set-points, etc. - Other signals depending on the technology type. - The model block diagrams must clearly illustrate whether limits are windup or non-windup, and provide details as to which state variable is limited and the relationship between the limit value and state variable that is being affected by that limit.
 For example, for a lead-lag function, whether the state variable or the feedback to the 'integrator' within the equivalent lead-lag representation is limited. - The model block diagrams must show all relevant non-linearities, such as limits, arithmetic or mathematical functions, events, dead bands and saturation. - The model block diagrams and documentation must show all controller settings and settings ranges.
-Non-configurable settings should be identified on the block diagrams. - The model block diagram documentation must identify any internal integration algorithms.
+Non-configurable settings should be identified on the block diagrams. - The model block diagram documentation must identify any internal integration algorithms. - The model block diagrams must identify the lookup table interpolation method (e.g. spline, linear).

-&lt;sup>16 See Benedito et. al., A Circuit Approach for the Computer Modelling of Control Transfer Functions, PSCC, 2002.
-See Kundur, Power System Stability and Control, EPRI, 1994, page 360.
+&lt;sup>15 See Benedito et. al., A Circuit Approach for the Computer Modelling of Control Transfer Functions, PSCC, 2002.
+See Kundur, Power System Stability and Control EPRI 1994, page 360.